website design and seo

 • Robots.txt set up and included in your sitemap

-• Schema.org markup (when relevant) written especially for FAQ pages!
+• Schema.org markup written

 Local SEO